 Russian Sea Berry

 More work has been done with Sea Berry in the former Soviet Union than in any other country.
-Breeding goals were to creat easy to harvest varieties with large and nutritious fruit.
+Breeding goals were to create easy to harvest varieties with large and nutritious fruit.
 The following varieties are selections from a breeding program at Moscow State University and should do well in most regions of North America.
 These varieties are typically smaller and less vigorous plants than the German varieties.

 (Botanicheskaya cv.)
 An attractive, upright growing, superior variety, Botanica™ produces abundant crops of very large, flavorful, bright orange fruit that ripens in early to mid August.